mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

     import openmoc.plotter as plot

-    # Setup geomery and generate tracks
+    # Setup geometry and generate tracks
     ...

     # Setup solver and converge the source